open-company/open-company-storage/docs/stakeholder-updates.md

 ## Stakeholder Update Creating

-A blank POST to `/companies/{slug}/updates` creates a new stakeholder update from the current "live" pending stakeholeder update and resets the intro to the blank state (no author, no timestamp, blank body).
+A blank POST to `/companies/{slug}/updates` creates a new stakeholder update from the current "live" pending stakeholeder update and resets the title to blank.
 The authorized user doing the POST is captured in the created stakeholder update as the author.

 ## List of Prior Stakeholder Updates